tatut/pows/README.md

 For 0-arity calls you can pass any value, it is ignored (for now), eg. `{"locator":"button","click":1}`.
 For 1-arity calls the value is used as the sole argument, eg. `{"locator":"input","fill":"type something"}`.
-For higher arities the value is an array of argumentsm eg, `{"locator":".myfoo","hasAttribute":["data-baz","420"]}`.
+For higher arities the value is an array of arguments eg, `{"locator":".myfoo","hasAttribute":["data-baz","420"]}`.

 Navigation is done with the `{"go": "http://...some url.."}` command.
 You can also include `"options"` object that may have a `"timeout"` (milliseconds, defaults to 10000)